lhindman/cs121-mod04-examples/README.md

     timeOn = 0
     ```

-## Data Comparison Experimentation
-1. Open *FloatingPointComparison.java*, read the code and run it to ensure it functions properly.
-Then work through each of the experiments below and record your observations.
-    - Experiment by decreasing TOLERANCE values, identifying which provide a match that is "close enough"
-    ```
-    final double TOLERANCE = 0.00000000000001;
-    final double TOLERANCE = 0.000000000000001;
-    final double TOLERANCE = 0.0000000000000001;
-    final double TOLERANCE = 0.00000000000000001;
-    final double TOLERANCE = 0.000000000000000001;
-    ```

-1. Open *ObjectComparison.java*, read the code and run it to ensure it functions properly.
-Then work through each of the experiments below and record your observations.
-    - Modify the comparison between p1 and p3 (line 31) to be a comparison between p1 and p2 as shown below.
-What is the result and why?
-    ```
-    if (p1 == p2)
-    ```

-    - Modify the comparison between p1 and p2 (line 15) to be a comparison between p1 and p3 as shown below.
-What is the result and why?
-    ```
-    if (p1.equals(p3))
-    ```

 ## Conditional Experimentation
 1. Open *MinOfThree.java*, read the code and run it to ensure it functions properly.
 Then work through each of the experiments below and record your observations.